-The inspection of the Carmacks Copper project site was completed on July 16, 2013 and indicated that as the site development has not been started yet; there is limited infrastructure and limited requirements for maintenance or further investigations.
+The inspection of the Carmacks Copper project site was completed on July 17, 2014 and indicated that as the site development has not been started yet; there is limited infrastructure and limited requirements for maintenance or further investigations.
 Recommended actions are summarized as follows:

-- Clearing of vegetation in the footprint of the area of the lower Heap Leach Facility area and Confining Embankment to promote thaw of permafrost ground. - Re-installation of the culvert on the site access road crossing of Williams Creek.
-The road embankment should be armored against erosion at the culvert location. - Maintenance of the culvert on the main access road immediately north of the proposed Waste Rock Storage Facility. - Filling and grading of the washouts on access roads in the Heap Leach Facility and Waste Rock Storage Facility areas. - Clearing of the sediment trap on the access road to the lower re-vegetated area near Williams Creek east of the exploration camp, near the proposed Heap Leach Facility Sediment Pond location.
+- Repair of the bridge crossing at Merrice Creek.
+The bridge should be removed from service until the abutment on the Village of Carmacks side can be restored and armoured against further erosion, the deck repaired, and the bridge reset.
+Alternatively, the bridge could be replaced with a longer span. - Clearing of vegetation in the footprint of the area of the lower Heap Leach Facility area and Confining Embankment to promote thaw of permafrost ground. - Re-installation of the culvert or addition of rip rap to restore the site access road crossing of Williams Creek.

+The road embankment should be armored against erosion at the crossing location. - Maintenance of the culvert on the main access road immediately north of the proposed Waste Rock Storage Facility. - Filling and grading of the washouts on access roads in the Heap Leach Facility and Waste Rock Storage Facility areas. - Clearing of the sediment trap on the access road to the lower re-vegetated area near Williams Creek east of the exploration camp, near the proposed Heap Leach Facility Sediment Pond location. - Monitoring of thaw of the camp pad and south west core storage area for settlement.
+Movement of the core may be required should the pad continue to degrade.